DEEPDIP-project/ConvolutionalNeuralOperators.jl/README.md

 ## Usage

-You probably want to do something like
+You probably want to use the `cno` function to create a closure model, which can be used in CoupledNODE or as a Lux model.

 ```julia
   closure, θ_start, st = cno(